YeTe75/python.projects/README.md

 ### Technologies - Python,SQLite

 ### How to run
+### 1.Install version Python 3.14.3
+### 2.Download the file from this repository
+### 3.Run: python journalproject.py

+# PROJECT - "FastAPI_manager_of_finance.py"
+### Description - My first FastAPI project,it seems easy and primitive,but it really great for personal use or small business.This programm can add,delete,show your transactions,so you can easily track your finances!
+### Technologies - Python,SQLite,FastAPI
+### How to run
-# 1.Install version Python 3.14.3
+### 1.Install version Python 3.14.3
-# 2.Download the file from this repository
+### 2.Download the file from this repository
-# 3.Run: python journalproject.py
+### 3.Run: python journalproject.py